-* Some parts of this guidance refer to the old system of self-regulation and will be updated later in 2017.
+* Some parts of this guidance refer to the old system of self-regulation and will be updated in early 2018.

 Some larger charities that organise regional or national collections in Scotland can apply to us to be registered as ‘exempt promoters’.
 This status means that they don’t need to co-ordinate their activities with many local authorities when organising a collection, reducing the administrative burden on the charity.